Who this is for — Traders who share performance with partners, clients, a community, or themselves and want to maintain credibility over time.

 - Separate contribution from regime, strategy, and execution.

 Example — You show +18% annual return but omit a −12% drawdown and a very short sample.
 Listeners overestimate method robustness.
-With a full report, the result remains valid but is interpreted with realistic expectations.
+With a full report, the result remains valid but with realistic expectations.

-- What changes: improves decision quality and reputation.
+- What changes: decision quality and reputation.